memusic1523/MechaCar_Statistical_Analysis/README.md

 Doing a multiple linear regression and a t-test of the manufacturing lots individual and together.
 Multiple linear regression will deter how much variance in the dependent variable is accounted fro in alinear combination of independent variables.
 The t-test will help us find the statistical differencebetween the mean of the sample distribution an the mean of the population distribution.
 We will be able to see if they meet the design specification of not exceeding 1500 PSI.

 4. What data is needed to run the statistical test?
-We need numerical data to run a continuous data type.
+Our data is continuous data type therefore we are able to run a multiple linear regression, simple t-test.